dakotasnapshot/docan-panda-ha-ble/README.md

 A write-up of integrating a **Docan Panda 51.2V battery with a KS-style BMS** into **Home Assistant** using an **ESP32 Bluetooth proxy** and the excellent [`syssi/esphome-ks-bms`](https://github.com/syssi/esphome-ks-bms) component.

-This repo focuses on the part that actually burned time: **finding the real BLE device exposed by the BMS** and getting a stable ESPHome/Home Assistant integration working.

 ## What this solves

 If your battery has: